renatalantos/booking-system/README.md

     2. As a Returning and Frequent Visitor, I want to create a new table booking, view details of my newly made and previous bookings, and alternatively edit them or delete them.

-        1. Users can create a new booking, as per the steps described above, by clicking on the booking form.
+        1. Users can create a new booking, as per the steps described above, by clicking on the booking form, from the Book a Table menu .
         2. After submitting the booking, users can view their newly added or older booking details.
 Editing and deleting can be done from there.
         3. Alternatively, if users do not wish to create a new booking, just would like to view their existing booking details or edit or delete them, they can click on the "My bookings" navbar link, which will be visible for authenticated users after login.
 This exposes the same page where users get after adding a booking.